Weltool W4 PRO

 Flashlight in use

-The battery tube has the typical spiral knurling also seen on the W3 PRO and W4.
+The battery tube has the typical spiral knurling, which is also seen on the W3 PRO and W4.
 However, the neck of the light, as well as the tailcap, has no knurling.
 The tailcap has some cut-outs that work as an anti-roll feature, but only on a flat surface.
 It’s too little to protect from rolling off a slightly inclined surface.
 The pocket clip would help more in that regard.

 Talking about the pocket clip.